Recommended stalls in the Boqueria market (Mercat de la Boqueria)

-But wait!
-There is more!
+AND BONUS!
 Want to know the most unique shop in the market?
-Share this post and we’ll let you know!

 Rosa, the offal stall.
 This family-owned shop is one of the most surprising shops at the Boqueria Food Market.
 You’ll find here all kind of animal insides: head, brain, liver, 3 types of cow tripe… even bull testicles!
 But if you are an adventurous eater you can also buy some of the ready-made dishes prepared by the owner!